 Date of Authorship for this Version

 Priest, George L., "The Growth of Interdisciplinary Research and the Industrial Structure of the Production of Legal Ideas: A Reply to Judge Edwards" (1993).
 Faculty Scholarship Series.
-Paper 623.
+623.